Cnnctr/onikakushi/README.md

 Script Changes:
 -----------------------------------------------------------------------------------------
+- General:
+  - Some lines were split or joined so they match the voice files.

 - Day 1:
   - That first scene between Keiichi and Mion was rewritten to match the console version because there were no voices for it.

+- Day 9:
+  - The part where Keiichi says loli was changed from "ロリ" to "ちびっ子" in Japanese to match the voice.

 Known Issues:
 -----------------------------------------------------------------------------------------